Peng Tso-kwei

 Peng Tso-kwei (彭作奎 (Péng Zuòkuí); born 8 February 1947) is a Taiwanese agricultural economist who served as head of the Council of Agriculture from 1997 to 1999.

 Early life and education

-Peng was born in Beipu, Hsinchu County, on 8 February 1947.
-After graduating from National Hsinchu Senior High School, he studied environmental engineering as an undergraduate at National Chung Hsing University, where he received a Bachelor of Science in water conservation in 1970 and a Master of Science in agricultural economics in 1973.
+Peng was born in Beipu, Hsinchu County, on February 8, 1947.
+After graduating from National Hsinchu Senior High School, he earned a B.S. in environmental engineering and an M.S. in agricultural economics from National Chung Hsing University in 1970 and 1973, respectively.
 He then completed doctoral studies in the United States, earning his Ph.D. in agricultural economics from the University of Illinois Urbana-Champaign in 1981.
 His doctoral dissertation, completed under professor Raymond M. Leuthold, was titled, "A simulation analysis of a buffer fund scheme for hogs in Taiwan".